WebAssembly/wat-numeric-values/proposals/wat-numeric-values/Overview.md

         | '(' 'f64' f64* ')'
 ```

-This data value form should also be available in the inline data segment in the memory module.
+This new data value form should also be available in the inline data segment in the memory module.

 ```ebnf
 mem ::= '(' 'memory' id '(' 'data' dataval* ')' ')'